JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/custom_rules.md

 Create a class with starts with the Data Dictionary name and inherits it from [BaseFormEvent.](../lib/JJMasterData.Core.FormEvents.Abstractions.BaseFormEvent.html) <br>

-Press Alt+. on Visual Studio and click in Generate overrrides...
+Press "CTRL + ." on Visual Studio and click in Generate overrides...
 <img alt="CustomRules1" src="../media/CustomRules1.png"/>

 Then choose the events to customize